Orthodox Anglican Communion

-The Orthodox Anglican Communion (OAC) is a communion of churches established in 1964 or 1967, by James Parker Dees.
-The AOC was formed outside of the See of Canterbury; the OAC is not part of the Anglican Communion.
-The Anglican Orthodox Communion adheres to the doctrine, discipline and worship contained in the 1662 Book of Common Prayer and the 1562 Articles of Religion.
+The Orthodox Anglican Communion (OAC) is a communion of churches established in the United States, in 1964 or 1967, by James Parker Dees.
+It was formed outside of the See of Canterbury and is not part of the Anglican Communion.
+The OAC adheres to the doctrine, discipline and worship contained in the 1662 Book of Common Prayer and the 1562 Articles of Religion.

 The OAC was created as a conservative alternative to the mainstream Anglican Communion.

-The presiding bishop of the Orthodox Anglican Church serves as metropolitan of the OAC.

-The OAC claims to have "over one million lay members".
+Its presiding bishop also serves as its metropolitan.
+It claims to have "over one million lay members".

 Orthodox Anglican Church

 The Orthodox Anglican Church is a member of the Orthodox Anglican Communion.
 It was founded as the Anglican Orthodox Church in 1963 or 1964 by James Parker Dees, in Statesville, North Carolina.

-James Parker Dees died in 1990.
-Dees was succeeded as leader by George Schneller; Schneller resigned soon after due to illnesses.
-The leader thus became Robert J. Godfrey.
-In 2000, Godfrey resigned; Scott McLaughlin succeeded him as leader.
-McLaughlin was followed by Creighton Jones.
-Thomas Gordon is the current leader.
+Dees died in 1990 and was succeeded as leader by George Schneller.
+Schneller resigned soon after due to illnesses, and the leader became Robert J. Godfrey.
+In 2000, Godfrey resigned; Scott McLaughlin succeeded him as leader, followed by Thomas Gordon.
+As of July 27, 2024, former ACNA clergyman Joshua Arena-Gilliam serves as the presiding bishop.

 In 1999, the group changed its name to Episcopal Orthodox Christian Archdiocese of America.
-It then changed it to Orthodox Anglican Church in 2005.
+It then changed to Orthodox Anglican Church in 2005.

-The organisation "champions the 1928 Book of Common Prayer, emphasizes Christian orthodoxy, and insists on high moral standards".
+The organization "champions the 1928 Book of Common Prayer, emphasizes Christian orthodoxy, and insists on high moral standards".